 - 10% is based on the number and type of credit accounts

 The large credit bureaus use multiple criteria to determine your credit score.
 One of those that relates directly to credit cards is the percentage of your credit limit used.
-For example, if you have a total of $2,000 available across all of your accounts and have spent $150, that would be 7.5%.
+For example, if you have a total of $2,000 available across all of your credit card accounts and have spent $150, that would be a credit utilization of 7.5%.

 If you follow our philosophy on credit cards, you should only be using credit cards to spend money you have in your bank account and never spend money that it not accounted for in your budget.
 Racking up credit card debt can destroy dreams of financial freedom!

 The good news is that your utilization is a snapshot in time.
 That means it doesn't matter if your utilization 6 months ago was 17% and your are about to apply for a mortgage.
 What matters is your current or recent utilization, so before you apply for credit, make sure you pay down those balances.
 Below 2% is a really solid credit utilization goal!

 An Older Average Account Age Is Better

 The total average “age” of your accounts is factored into your credit score.
 They average the total amount of time that your accounts have been open.
 This includes private loans, student loans, and credit cards.
 The “older” your accounts are the higher your score will be.